Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 By default, GameVault will try to run as user ID 1000 and group ID 1000.
 However, this will not normally work in TrueNAS Scale.
 Instead, you will need to specify which user/group ID GameVault should use.
 You can create a new user, or use an existing one!

-In your docker-compose.yml, file add the PUID and PGID variables to the gamevault-backend environment variables.
+In your docker-compose.yml file, add the PUID and PGID variables to the gamevault-backend environment variables.
 For simplicity, we will use the "apps" user/group which is built-in to TrueNAS Scale and uses ID number 568 for both PUID and PGID.

 ```plaintext
 PUID: 568
 PGID: 568
 ```

+An example of the finished config is available below under "Step 2a".

 **Configuring Storage**